Calcium Supplementation Can Increase Heart Disease

-Coming on the heels of a large 2012 study indicating calcium risk, two recent studies have found that calcium-heavy diets and calcium supplementation may increase the risk of heart disease and early death.
+Coming on the heels of a large study indicating calcium risk, two other studies have found that calcium-heavy diets and calcium supplementation may increase the risk of heart disease and early death.

-The newest study, published in the British Medical Journal Lancet, comes from Sweden’s Uppsala University.
+Calcium may not be so healthy in general either.
+A 2012 study published in the British Medical Journal Lancet by researchers from Sweden’s Uppsala University tested calcium intake.
 For 19 years, the researchers followed 61,433 post-menopausal to elderly Swedish women – born from 1914 to 1948.